Phase diagram of the hexagonal lattice quantum dimer model: Order parameters, ground-state energy, and gaps: Simulation results

 \subsection{Staggered phase (\texorpdfstring{$\boldsymbol{1<V/t<\infty}$}{1 < V/t < infinity})}

 In the parameter region $1<V/t<\infty$, flippable plaquettes are disfavored.
-As the Hamiltonian becomes a sum of projectors with positive coefficients,
+As the Hamiltonian becomes a sum of projection operators with positive coefficients,

 the ground state energy is non-negative.
-The ground states are isolated states, corresponding to dimer coverings without any flippable plaquettes, for which the energy vanishes and which are generally called staggered configurations.
-These states belong to the topological sectors with highest flux, one of which being displayed in Fig.~\ref{fig:examples-of-dimer}c.
-Notice that such states are zero-energy eigenstates of $\hat{H}_\qdm$ for all values of $V/t$ and become ground states for $V/t\geq 1$.
+The ground states are dynamically isolated states, corresponding to dimer coverings without any flippable plaquettes -- so-called staggered configurations.
+One such state is shown in Fig.~\ref{fig:examples-of-dimer}c.
+In the Ising-spin representation, they are $\{\hS^z_i\}$-eigenstates with total magnetization zero such that $\langle\hm_z^2\rangle^{1/2}=0$ and $\langle\hm_x\rangle=0$.

+Staggered states belong to the topological sectors of highest flux, are zero-energy eigenstates of $\hat{H}_\qdm$ for all values of $V/t$, and become ground states for $V/t\geq 1$.
 The transition on the right of the RK point is abrupt.
-At the RK point, all topological sectors sectors contain (at least one) state of vanishing energy, while only the isolated ground states in the maximal flux sector persist for $V/t>1$.
+At the RK point, all topological sectors contain (at least) one state of vanishing energy.
+Only the isolated ground states in the maximum flux sectors persist for $V/t>1$.

 In the zero flux sector, the RK point corresponds to a first order transition to states with a large majority of 2-plaquettes ($\langle\hrho_2\rangle>0.8$), vanishing $\langle\hrho_0\rangle$, and finite but small values of $\langle\hrho_1\rangle=\langle\hrho_3\rangle$.
 See Fig.~\ref{fig:n_i}.